vivax3794/natrix/docs/src/getting-started.md

 natrix new <project-name> --stable
 ```

 All features work on stable rust, but nightly includes more optimizations as well as results in smaller binaries.
-As well as provides some quality of life improvements. see [Features](features.md) for more information.

 ## Running the project